Zi-ying/Zi-ying/README.md

 🌱 Currently Learning

-I’m focused on advancing my skills in Typescript, Node, looking at new frameworks, Astro, Express and Next js!
+I’m focused on advancing my skills in Typescript, Node js, looking at new frameworks like Adonis!

 💖 Fun Facts

 I have a love for classic RPGs, with favorites like FFVI, Tales of Phantasia, Seiken Densetsu 3 and Octopath Traveler series.

-I’m also a big fan of 19th century novels but I'm currently focusing on more recent and foreign novels.
+I’m also a big fan of XIXth century novels but I'm currently focusing on more recent and foreign novels.

 I’m known for my love of food—let’s just say I enjoy eating!